kijungs/waiting_room/README.md

 WRS: Waiting Room Sampling for Accurate Triangle Counting in Real Graph Streams
 ========================

-**WRS (Waiting Room Sampling)** is a single-pass streaming algorithm for global and local triangle counting in real graph streams.
+**WRS (Waiting Room Sampling)** is a single-pass streaming algorithm for global and local triangle counting in (fully-dynamic) real graph streams.
 **WRS** exploits a temporal dependency pattern in real dynamic graph streams.
 **WRS** has the following properties:
  * *fast and any time*: **WRS** scales linearly with the number of edges in the input graph stream, and gives estimates at any time while the input graph grows